Class Schedule and the Weimar Model

 The Project Auction (Projektbörse)

-At the beginning of every semester a »Project Auction« (Projektbörse) takes place at the Faculty of Art and Design.
+At the beginning of every semester a (digital) »Project Auction« (Projektbörse) takes place at the Faculty of Art and Design.
 This auction determines which projects and specialized courses the students will be able to attend.
 The Project Auction (Projektbörse) encompasses three sequential events: project presentations, professor consultations and the ultimate project and practical course selection process.

 During the project presentations, professors introduce their current courses in a series of short lectures and presentations.
 These presentations give the students an overview of the courses to be offered in the upcoming semester.